To build your own Itinerary, click to add an item to your Itinerary basket.

 The South Devon coastline offers a variety of places to visit and things to do - get some inspiration of how you can make the most of this beautiful coast in this blog post.

-The best way to explore the South Devon coast is on foot via the South West Coast Path.
-The South West Coast Path is England’s longest waymarked footpath and runs for 630 miles from Minehead, Somerset to Poole Harbour, Dorset.
+The best way to experience the coast is on foot along the South West Coast Path.
+This National Trail stretches for 630 miles from Minehead in Somerset to Poole Harbour in Dorset, with around 125 miles weaving through South Devon.

-With so many beaches to choose from finding your ideal beach can be tricky, so we’ve put together a list of the Top 10 South Devon Beaches to help you decide.
+With so many to choose from, it can be hard to narrow down your options – which is why we’ve put together our Top 10 South Devon Beaches to help you decide.

 The European Agricultural Fund for Rural Development: Europe investing in rural areas has supported Visit South Devon CIC to develop online destination marketing